Kayak Rudder Install

 Drill exit holes for the cords, close to the foot control pedals.

-If you’re using a sleeve here like we do, 5mm is good, or something about half a mm smaller than the sleeve diameter so its tight.
+For the sleeve we use a 5.5mm hole is good.
+Otherwise use something about half a mm smaller than the sleeve diameter so its tight.
 Make sure the cords are not going to get in the way once done.
 Make sure the position of the exit holes allows the rudder cord to remain in a straight line (or nearly) thus adding minimal friction.

 Jam the sleeve into the hole then open the hatch and grab the cord, and feed it through the sleeve and hole you just drilled in Step 6.

 Put an extra bolt in to secure the foot pedals more strongly.

 In the Gremlin this means taking off the pedal locking rod so you can access the bolt hole in the main pedal frame.

 I use a bolt with nut and washer on the Gremlin – because the big hatch allows me to get my hands behind the drill hole.
 Secure the bolt tightly.

 This third bolt avoids a situation where the foot pedals feel flimsy.

 Burn the end of the cord so it doesn’t fray.

 Resulting fumes will be toxic so wear a protective mask and ensure excellent ventilation.